jmerc77/simple-lightshow-with-1d-chess/README.md

 ## xmas_leds
 The folder for the code.
 The arduino ino file inside contains all of my code.
 One libraray is required (Adafruit_NeoPixel).

+# Usage
+Plug a 5V adaptor with at least 2A output (and flip the power switch if added) for power.
+To start a 1D chess game, press the button on the wand.
+Play the game as described in chess.pdf and when the game finishes, the strip returns to decorations.
+If the wand is "glitching" by flashing too many white LED sequences, see calibration.txt to re-calibrate the wand.
+It is helpfull to read in advanced of course.